I was on Wisconsin Public Radio talking about growing up mixed race in Wisconsin! You can listen to my 3-minute essay here.

-Amandla Stenberg (who played Rue in The Hunger Games!), also read the audio book for Bird, and we met up in L.A, which was totally great.
+Amandla Stenberg (who played Rue in The Hunger Games), also read the audio book for Bird, and we met up in Los Angeles.
 You can learn more about the book (and hear Amandla’s reading of the first chapter) using the links below.

 about the book